AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-code-quality-rules.md

 AEM Cloud Service prohibits custom search index definitions (nodes of type `oak:QueryIndexDefinition`) from being deployed in the UI Content package.

+>[!WARNING]
+>
+>You are urged to address this as soon as possible since it will cause pipelines to fail starting with the [Cloud Manager August 2024 release.](/help/release-notes/current.md)

 ### Custom full-text Index Definition Of Type damAssetLucene Must Be Correctly Prefixed With 'damAssetLucene' {#oakpal-dam-asset-lucene}

 * **Key**: CustomFulltextIndexesOfTheDamAssetCheck